California’s solar energy set power supply record in March

-SAN FRANCISCO (AP) — A new estimate from the U.S. government shows that California met about half of the state’s electricity demand for three hours on March 11.
+SAN FRANCISCO (AP) — A new estimate from the U.S. government shows that California met its goal to produce about half the state’s electricity from renewable sources for three hours on March 11.

-The San Francisco Chronicle reports (http://bit.ly/2nAQZST ) the state’s goal is for 50 percent of all electricity to come from renewable sources by 2030.

-The estimate came from the U.S. Department of Energy’s statistics division.
+The estimate comes from the U.S. Department of Energy’s statistics division.

-The newspaper reports the division used data from the California Independent System Operator.
-It manages the electricity grid across 80 percent of California and part of Nevada.
+The San Francisco Chronicle reports (http://bit.ly/2nAQZST ) the division used data from the California Independent System Operator, which manages the electricity grid across 80 percent of California and part of Nevada.

 Most Read Stories